CBD startups are booming. The name stands for cannabidiol, a compound found in marijuana, which is responsible for its calming effect.

-You may be wondering, “Can I make money selling CBD?” and “Is CBD oil legal?”
+You may be asking yourself questions such as “Can I make money selling CBD?” and “Is CBD oil legal?”
 Well, this article will help you get a clearer picture of the industry.

-We spoke with over a dozen CBD oil distributors and producers and here’s what we found.
+We spoke with over a dozen CBD startups, both distributors and producers, and here’s what we found.

 The reason why national laws are becoming more lenient is the science behind CBD products.
 CBD oil is processed from industrial hemp, a strain of the cannabis plant.

 The concentration of tetrahydrocannabinol, or THC – the psychoactive component in cannabis – is extremely low, way below 0.3%.
 This percentage makes the difference between legality and felony.

 CBD products are believed to have beneficial effects on various illnesses, from insomnia and anxiety to epilepsy.
 They come in pills and gummies, creams, teas, coffees, or tinctures.